paolopas/AMQP-CPP/README.md

 Published messages are normally not confirmed by the server, and the RabbitMQ will not send a report back to inform you whether the message was successfully published or not.
 But with the flags you can instruct RabbitMQ to send back the message if it was undeliverable.
-In you use these flags you must also install callbacks that will process these bounced messages.
+If you use these flags you must also install callbacks that will process these bounced messages.

 You can also use transactions to ensure that your messages get delivered.